JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_2.md

     Average:            2       127      0.45      0.83      0.95         0

 That output reflects the system load average history & allows you to note when—and if—there was a spike in system activity.
 Very useful in diagnosing system issues after they happen.

-### Install POSTFIX & related mail utilities.

-    sudo aptitude install postfix

-In SOME cases, this is a better option if POSTFIX chokes.

-    sudo aptitude install mailutils

-Check the postfix config.

-    sudo nano /etc/postfix/main.cf

-Change these to match your server settings.

-    myhostname = sandbox.local
-    mydestination = sandbox.local, localhost.localdomain, localhost

 ### Install iptables & iptables-persistent & import iptables.conf.